Titanium Electrolytic Cell Module

 Electrode Coating Selection

-Ru-Ir, Ir-Ta, IrO₂-based, or custom MMO coatings can be selected according to chlorine evolution, electrolyte source, current density, and design life.
+Ru-Ir coating, Ir-Ta coating, IrO₂-based or custom MMO coatings can be selected according to chlorine evolution, electrolyte source, current density and design life.

 Electrode Stack Design